Congruence Blog

 Once your efforts provide your customer results in the form of cost / time savings, increasing profitability or workplace efficiency the focus moves to maintaining the relationship in the face of changing needs (adaptability) and support.

 Customer loyalty is earned.
-If you strive for Relationship Integrity where the benefits to both parties form the basis of an ongoing relationship, your will most valued customers will stick around.
+If you strive for Relationship Integrity where the benefits to both parties form the basis of an ongoing relationship, your most valued customers will stick around.
 As the relationship strengthens and grows over time, you earn the right to expand your offerings and request referrals.

 An often overlooked tool in your armoury is requesting regular customer feedback on what you’re doing using strategically well appointed questions.
 That way you not only hear what needs improving, but it might lead to new ideas or suggestions on what can be done differently.
 There are also massive benefits to be had from educating your client on your procedures in order to get the most from your services and products in better time.